Fault tree analysis: Methodology

 When fault trees are labeled with actual numbers for failure probabilities, computer programs can calculate failure probabilities from fault trees.
 When a specific event is found to have more than one effect event, i.e. it has impact on several subsystems, it is called a common cause or common mode.
 Graphically speaking, it means this event will appear at several locations in the tree.
 Common causes introduce dependency relations between events.
 The probability computations of a tree which contains some common causes are much more complicated than regular trees where all events are considered as independent.
 Not all software tools available on the market provide such capability.

 The tree is usually written out using conventional logic gate symbols.
 A cut set is a combination of events, typically component failures, causing the top event.
 If no event can be removed from a cut set without failing to cause the top event, then it is called a minimal cut set.

 Some industries use both fault trees and event trees (see Probabilistic Risk Assessment).
 An event tree starts from an undesired initiator (loss of critical supply, component failure etc.) and follows possible further system events through to a series of final consequences.
 As each new event is considered, a new node on the tree is added with a split of probabilities of taking either branch.
 The probabilities of a range of 'top events' arising from the initial event can then be seen.

 Classic programs include the Electric Power Research Institute's (EPRI) CAFTA software, which is used by many of the US nuclear power plants and by a majority of US and international aerospace manufacturers, and the Idaho National Laboratory's SAPHIRE, which is used by the U.S. Government to evaluate the safety and reliability of nuclear reactors, the Space Shuttle, and the International Space Station.
-Outside the US, the software RiskSpectrum is a popular tool for fault tree and event tree analysis, and is licensed for use at almost half of the world's nuclear power plants for probabilistic safety assessment.
+Outside the US, the software RiskSpectrum is a popular tool for fault tree and event tree analysis, and is licensed for use at more than 60% of the world's nuclear power plants for probabilistic safety assessment.
 Professional-grade free software is also widely available; SCRAM is an open-source tool that implements the Open-PSA Model Exchange Format open standard for probabilistic safety assessment applications.